 - Bayer Advanced Southern Weed Killer for Lawns

-These three-way broadleaf herbicides are safe for use on most turf grasses with the exception of St. Augustine or Centipede grass.
-Do not apply during the spring greening up of warm-season turfs, newly seeded lawns or over the roots of ornamental trees or shrubs.
+These three-way broadleaf herbicides are safe for use on most turf grasses with the exception of St. Augustine or centipede grass.
+Do not apply during the spring greening up of warm-season turfs, newly seeded lawns, or over the roots of ornamental trees and shrubs.